-The Company's cost of revenues is comprised primarily of salaries and other personnel-related costs, including employee benefits, bonuses, stock-based compensation, travel and related costs for employees supporting SaaS subscription, implementation and other services.
-This includes the costs of the implementation, client support and client success teams, development personnel responsible for maintaining and releasing updates to the platform, as well as third-party cloud-based hosting services.
+Cost of revenues is comprised primarily of salaries and other personnel-related costs, including employee benefits, bonuses, stock-based compensation, travel, and related costs for employees supporting SaaS subscription, implementation and other services.
+This includes the costs of the implementation, client support, development personnel responsible for maintaining and releasing updates to the platform, as well as third-party cloud-based hosting services.
 Cost of revenues also includes the direct costs of bill-pay services and other third-party intellectual property included in the Company's solutions, the amortization of acquired technology, the amortization of capitalized internal use software, and depreciation.